dmatscheko/climate/climate.md

 ## Survival Probability of Humanity

 Human survival depends on physiological limits (wet-bulb temperature >35°C), ecosystem stability, and societal resilience.
-The table above details impacts and survival probabilities, derived from IPCC AR6[^6], Sherwood & Huber, 2010[^13], and Warren et al., 2018[^14], with optimism tempered by fossil fuel influence and feedback uncertainties.
+The table above details impacts and survival probabilities, derived from IPCC AR6[^6], Sherwood & Huber, 2010[^13], and Warren et al., 2018[^14], with optimism tempered by economic forcing, fossil fuel influence, and feedback uncertainties.

 At 1.5–2.0°C, adaptation (e.g., cooling infrastructure in Dubai) mitigates risks, but millions in South Asia face heat stress.
 By 2.0–3.0°C, lethal heat and displacement strain societies, reducing survival to 70–90%.
 At 3.0–4.5°C, uninhabitable regions (e.g., India with 100+ days of Tw >35°C) and food collapse threaten billions, dropping survival to 20–50%.
 Beyond 4.5°C, equatorial uninhabitability, near-total species extinction (e.g., loss of pollinators like bees), and societal breakdown (e.g., resource wars) make survival unlikely (<10–20% at 4.5–6.0°C, <5–10% at 6.0–12.4°C).
 AI-driven energy demands and policy rollbacks exacerbate emissions, limiting adaptation and pushing toward catastrophic outcomes.